This sprawling hotel is right next to an 11-kilometre sandy beach.

 annexe twin room for up to 3

-Annexe twin room sleeps up to 3 with twin beds, an extra bed, mini-fridge and air-conditioning in the summer months.
+Annexe twin rooms are classic in style with dark wood furniture and carpeting.
+They can sleep up to three in twin beds and an extra bed.
+There's air-conditioning in the summer months.
 These rooms are located in the annexe, separate to the main building.

 TripAdvisor Reviews Show more reviews »